 This can also help prevent infections.
 If you can’t get around to fermented foods every day, taking a supplemental probiotic can also work wonders.

+Your choice in food impacts your mood and mindset.
 When you eat hydrating and nutritious foods that truly fuel your body with nutrients, your mind-body connection will benefit from your care.
 While you don’t have to banish junk food completely, finding balance and moderation is key to maintaining healthy habits, including the habit of eating for the body and the mind.

 What’s your favorite food that makes you feel genuinely good?